 At Breckenbrough we use a range of activities to encourage social education and develop our students’ confidence, self-esteem and social resilience through a 24 hour curriculum

 Activities & the 24 hr Curriculum

 The other activities that can be offered such as climbing, swimming, ice skating and rugby.
-We will always listen to our pupils when they ask to undertake an activity which we do not presently provide on- or off-site.
-These opportunities help to develop our pupils’ confidence in their own physical abilities and enable them gain greater self-esteem as their skills increase and they develop teamwork skills as part of a group working to the same ends.
+We will always listen to our students when they ask to undertake an activity which we do not presently provide on- or off-site.
+These opportunities help to develop our students’ confidence in their own physical abilities and enable them to gain greater self-esteem as their skills increase and they develop teamwork skills as part of a group working to the same ends.
 The other activities we offer help increase the boys’ confidence in other areas such as; independent living and social interaction.
 These activities are varied but include; budgeting, shopping, clubs, cooking and cinema trips.
 When engaged in these activities the staff encourage the boys to be pro-active and take the lead, knowing that the staff member is there to support them through any difficulties.
-We strive to provide a varied programme of activities to meet individual wants and needs, with some activities being provided for as few as one or two pupils at a time.
+We strive to provide a varied programme of activities to meet individual wants and needs, with some activities being provided for as few as one or two students at a time, an example being one of our boys enjoying taking part in a local chess club, which he does independently.
 The biggest desire is to provide activities that the boys want and enjoy so that most boys will take part.